citusdata/the-process/README.md

 This will push all images, building all layers that might have changed since the last run of build.
 Make sure you have tested the images before pushing a release.
 CI might start using the newly pushed images directly, depending on the availability of a cache and how it is invalidated.

-Before being able to push to the docker registry you need to have your cli authenticated to the docker hub and have sufficient privilidges to push to the registery.
+Before being able to push to the docker registry you need to have your cli authenticated to the docker hub and have sufficient privileges to push to the registery.

 If you don't have access, or want to push the images to a private repo, the repo can be changed at runtime with the `DOCKER_REPO` variable like: